 A facial cleanser is far superior to soap.
 Why?
 Because your face needs a different treatment than your elbows.
 That sterile “clean” feel on your face isn’t all that good for you.
 You need to keep a certain level of oil to maintain the suppleness and pliability of your epidermis.
 Regular soap was formulated to take away those oils.
 In your foot and your leg, those oils might contribute to smells and even carry some risk of infection.
 Your face is a little different.
 Treat it as such.

 Moisturizers are where a lot of us draw the line.
 We’re big, sweaty creatures, and adding a pore-clogging lob of lotion is not the best way to go about feeling confident at work.
 It is the feel, huh?
 Well, that’s completely understandable.
 Good thing some moisturizers don’t have the greasy feeling.
 They are even ones that keep your face feeling dry.
 You think those rugged movie hero’s look the way they do by accident?
 No. They moisturize.
 So should you.
 It takes half a second after you use your facial cleanser.

 Learning skincare isn’t odd.
 It’s not something to feel any type of way over.
 It’s not even self-care.
 It is about not being a total slob.
 It is about giving your skin the attention you’d’ give anything else you care about.
-Yes, men, you should care about your skin.
+Yes, men should care about their skin.
 It’s the skin you’ve got.
 Might as well make it strong, healthy, and last.